a

 NPWS South Australia recognise Ecotourism Australia Certification through:

-• 3-year Commercial Tour Operator Licence for Nature Tourism and Climate Action operators
+• 3-year Commercial Tour Operator Licence for Nature Tourism and Climate Action Operators

-• 5-year Commercial Tour Operator Licence for Ecotourism, Advanced Ecotourism and ROC operators
+• 5-year Commercial Tour Operator Licence for Ecotourism, Advanced Ecotourism and ROC Operators

 National Parks South Australia represents: